How Recycling Your Old Cell Phone can Protect and Save Gorillas

 Hoarding is problematic because precious metals are not extracted and in these circular areas, these metals are returned to the circular economy, creating the need for mining.
 The other issue is that if people give up their old phones, then most people dispose of them into their domestic waste, which ends in the landfill, where they spray toxic metals.

-Recent population estimates of Grauer gorillas in the DRC show a dramatic 73-93 percent decline, with less than 4000 remaining in the wild and the species now listed as Critically Endangered.
-Distinguished primatologist Dr. Jane Goodall started the National Mobile Recycling Campaign in Melbourne Zoo in 2009 so that visitors can be educated about the importance of mining in the DRC, destruction of gorilla dwellings and the importance of mobile phone recycling.
+Recent population estimates of Grauer's gorillas in the DRC show a dramatic 73-93 percent decline, with less than 4000 remaining in the wild and the species now listed as Critically Endangered.
+The primatologist Dr. Jane Goodall started the National Mobile Recycling Campaign in Melbourne Zoo in 2009 so that visitors can be educated about the importance of mining in the DRC, destruction of gorilla dwellings and the importance of mobile phone recycling.

 By 2014, visitors to Zoo in Victoria donated more than 115,000 mobile phones to recycling as a result of social marketing initiatives.

 Dr. Lichfield says, "This number can be a drop in the ocean - there represents 0.01 percent of an Arab retired phone - but when you look at the context of the situation of six million people, it is very effective.
+Hopefully, this campaign can be rolled out globally and then we can really make a difference."